wiktorwojcik112/hier/README.md

 Almost all of Hier is value-based.
 That means that operation creates a copy of a value.
 For example, by using insert, remove or replace functions on an array, you don't change the original array, but create a new array with specified changes.

 # Importing
 In Hier you can import files using import function which accepts a string with a path to a hier file (./ at the beginning is automatically prepended and .hier is added at the end).
-It returns a special object which you can assign to a variable and use it by prepending an identifier with this variables name and # (object#identifier).
+It returns a special object which you can assign to a variable and use it by prepending an identifier with this variables name and :: (object::identifier).
 Here is an example showing how importing of an example library (library.hier) and another one in a folder (./math/constants.hier).

 ./library.hier
 ```